Differential Equations as Fixpoints and Games: and : Equiexpressiveness and Equivalence

-\end{lemmaE} In other words, the propositional reduction \(\fotoprops\) and expansion \(\propstofo\) show the equiexpressiveness of the first-order logics with their propositional counterparts \emph{over the corresponding \(\gsigtoprop\)-neighbourhood structure~\(\fonstrtons\)}.
+Hence \(\fotoprops\) is a semantics preserving translation with syntactic inverse \(\propstofo\), which shows that the two first-order logics and their propositional counterparts are equiexpressive \emph{over the corresponding \(\gsigtoprop\)-neighbourhood structure~\(\fonstrtons\)}.
 This equivalence does \emph{not} hold over general structures.
-It allows to shift the difficulty of the high expressiveness of the first-order extension from the syntactic side to the semantic side.
+The difficulty that originates with the high expressiveness of the first-order extensions is shifted from the syntactic side to the semantic side.